OfficialBlackMamba/XLR8_BOMBER/README.md

 * `This bomber only works in India !!`

 ## Licence
-Apache 2.0 © Adarsh Prakash
+Apache 2.0 © Black Mamba